 Integrity – this means that the GNSS system can offer a threshold of confidence, which means that an alarm would be raised in the event of an anomaly in data positioning.

 Continuity – The GNSS system is capable of working fully without any interruptions.

-Availability – this refers to GNSS’s percentage of time within which the signals received by GNSS receivers can fulfill results above the level of accuracy, continuity criteria, and the integrity of the data.
+Availability refers to GNSS’s percentage of time within which the signals received by GNSS receivers can fulfill results above the accuracy, continuity criteria, and integrity of the data.

-The European GNSS or E-GNSS features the use of satellite signals from the Galileo constellation, as well as augmentation services, all offered by EGNOS.
-Then you have the European GNSS agency of GSA responsible for the management of the European GNSS.
+The European GNSS or E-GNSS features the use of satellite signals from the Galileo constellation and augmentation services, all offered by EGNOS.
+Then you have the European GNSS agency of GSA responsible for managing the European GNSS.

-It’s also worth noting that GSA contracted the operations of EGNOS and its service providers to ESSP (European Satellite Services Provider), hence enabling a single interface for all EGNOS users through the use of EGNOS user web support.
+It’s also worth noting that GSA contracted the operations of EGNOS and its service providers to ESSP (European Satellite Services Provider), enabling a single interface for all EGNOS users through the use of EGNOS user web support.

 So, how does GNSS Work?

 While GNSS satellites vary in design and age, their overall principle of operation remains the same.
 These satellites work by transmitting two carrier waves on their L-Band, L1 and L2.
-These carrier waves work by transmitting information to the earth from the satellites.
+These carrier waves work by sending information to the Earth from satellites.

-Most of the GNSS receivers feature an antenna and a processing unit.
-The antenna’s work is to receive satellite signals, and the processing unit processes and makes sense of the signs received.
+Most GNSS receivers feature an antenna and a processing unit.
+The antenna works to receive satellite signals, and the processing unit processes and makes sense of the signs received.
 But for an accurate determination of the receiver’s position, GNSS calls for the use of at least three satellites to ensure the accuracy of the information collected.

-To make all these possible, GNSS’s satellite orbits Earth every 11 hours, 58 minutes, and 2 seconds at its medium-orbit altitude.
-Each of the satellites transmits coded signals containing the details of the satellite’s actual position and orbit details, as well as a stable time stamp collected from the atomic clock.
+GNSS’s satellite orbits Earth every 11 hours, 58 minutes, and 2 seconds at its medium-orbit altitude to make all these possible.
+Each of the satellites transmits coded signals containing the details of the satellite’s actual position and orbit details and a stable time stamp collected from the atomic clock.